pathumego/designwithfontforge.com/en-US/Parts_of_Letters.md

 Some illusions involve the perceived weight of lines, some involve the perceived length of lines, and others involve the eye’s perception of shapes.

+You are fully qualified to correct for these illusions

 - 2 + 2 = 5: Making strokes look the same width
 - vertical and horizontal strokes H